20 Produce Mistakes You Didn’t Know You Were Making

 Discarding stems, leaves, and other “scraps”

 That head full of leaves on your bunch of carrots is a goldmine of nutrition—so don’t toss or even compost it!
 Carrot tops have six times more vitamin C than the actual carrot, beet greens are packed with fiber and vitamins, celery leaves are a prime source of magnesium and calcium, and broccoli stems and leaves are just as nutritious as florets.
 Use these “throwaways” to make soup stock and smoothies—or they can be sauteed and seasoned, then enjoyed on their own.
-Find out what happens when you don’t eat enough fruits and veggies.

 Freezing raw veggies